Simbolik/complete-seo-control/README.txt

 * **Pages Management** - Optimize SEO for all your WordPress pages
 * **Categories Management** - Define custom meta tags, descriptions, and H1 headings for category archives
 * **Tags Management** - Complete SEO control for tag pages with custom titles, descriptions, and H1 headings
+* **Category URL Optimization** - Remove /category/ from URLs with automatic 301 redirects to prevent duplicate content
 * **Live SERP Preview** - See how your content will appear in Google search results in real-time
 * **Character Counter** - Stay within recommended limits with visual feedback (green/yellow/red indicators)
 * **Bulk Overview** - See at a glance which content has custom SEO vs. default settings